-- Administrative
+- Alumni

 - Curriculum

 - Faculty Development

 - Field Education Advisory Council

 - Evaluation and Accreditation

-- Global Focus

 - Student Development

+- Research Approval

 - Ph.D.
 Committee

-- Search
+- Faculty Search and Promotion

-Each committee, except the Administrative Committee, has student representatives from baccalaureate and graduate programs.
+Each committee has student representatives from baccalaureate and graduate programs.
 Student representatives will be excused from discussions that involve confidential student and/or other sensitive matters.
 For an updated list of committee members, including student representatives, visit the School of Social Work website or check the posting in the Student Lounge.